An Achingly Simple Herbed Chicken for the 4th of July

 This chicken recipe is almost like a building block for any number of summer meals.

 When you have a family of four, and the bulk of the people you invite over often come in groupings of 2 to 6, it’s shockingly easy to go from “We’re having a few people over for dinner” to “Holy crap, what am I going to make for 14?”
 This very situation had me gazing thoughtfully at the prepared rotisserie chickens at the market yesterday morning.
 However, this time, it’s a 4th of July dinner, and I would just feel bad.

 This simple herbed chicken recipe is almost like a building block for any number of summer meals.
 It’s just coated up with olive oil, salt, pepper, and whatever herbs you have in your garden, your fridge, or speak to you at the market.

 Then you can serve the breasts attractively sliced up as a main course, dice them, and use them in a pasta or rice salad, serve slices over any number of green or vegetable salads, toss them into grilled quesadillas, and so on.
 Make more than you need because they are one of the most versatile summer leftovers I can think of.

-1/4 to 1/2 cup minced herbs such as basil, thyme, sage, oregano, parsley, rosemary, and chervil
+- 1/4 to 1/2 cups minced herbs such as basil, thyme, sage, oregano, parsley, rosemary, and chervil